neelsmith/browsable-mss/index.md

 list_title: "News and updates"
 ---

-This site is intended to host static-page  facsimiles of several Greek and Latin manuscripts.
+A site for citable facsimiles of Greek and Latin manuscripts.